seaprep-ap-cs/lectureNotes/lab-notes/Lab 7 - Parameters and Objects.md

 // 35.62
 ```

 But wait again, we need to handle the case where the number is not only truncated but properly rounded up or down.
 For example, we want to truncate `35.14543` to `35.15` not `35.14` How can we do that?
-Recall that the Math class has a static method called `Math.round` Thus instead of casting a number to `int` to truncate, we can use `Math.round`, multiplication, and division to round a decimal to two decimal places?
+Recall that Math class has a static method called ```Math.round```.
+Thus instead of casting a number to `int` to truncate, we can use `Math.round` and multiplication and division to round a decimal to two decimal places.

 <br></br>
 <br></br>